felixongom/hot/README.md

 ```

 ### ago()
 Takes in the date or time and returns how much time has passed.
-Returns false if less than 1
+Returns false if less than 1 seconds.
 ```php
 Hot\Time::ago('2024-11-10 14:00:00');
 ```

-### aeft()
+### left()
-Takes in the date or time and returns how much time is left.
-Returns false if less than 1
+Takes in the date or time ahead and returns how much time is left.
+Returns false if less than 1 seconds.
 ```php
 Hot\Time::left('2024-11-15 11:38:00');
 ```

 ### hash()
 Takes in plain text and reterns the hash.
-Their more method with different stratagies like `bcrypt(123456)`, `algon2i(123456)`, `algon21i(123456)`
+There more methods with different algorithms like `bcrypt(123456)`, `algon2i(123456)`, `algon21i(123456)`
 ```php
 Hot\Password::hash('123456');
 ```

 ### verify()
-Takes in plain text and hash then reterns a boolean, true for match and false for not matching.
+Takes in plain text and hashed text then, reterns a boolean, true for match and false for not matching.
 ```php
 Hot\Password::verify('123455', '$pdojshjs...');
 ```